Everything you need to know

-If you love Victoria’s great outdoors, getting out and about in nature, and making new friends, you’ll love our Bushwalking and Activities program.
+If you love Victoria’s great outdoors, getting out and about in nature, and making new friends, you’ll love our Bushwalking Program.

 Bushwalking

 Bushwalking is one of the finest ways to enjoy nature because it offers such a range of experiences, along with the opportunity to meet new people.
-As well as offering great walks we also run training sessions in navigation, leadership, and pack-carry walking.
 There is a range of one-day and multi-day walks.

 Cycling